π Last Updated: February 22, 2026 | New startups added weekly

 While Singapore raised more total capital ($8.2 billion vs. Australia’s $5.4 billion in 2024), Australia produces more early-stage companies and has a broader geographic distribution.
 Singapore excels in attracting regional headquarters and international capital, while Australia demonstrates strength in deeptech and B2B software.

 Both ecosystems serve as Asia-Pacific gateways, but with different advantages.
 Singapore offers superior access to Southeast Asian markets and more established international investor presence, while Australia provides larger domestic market validation, stronger R&D tax incentives, and English-language market access.
-Many successful startups maintain operations in both locations.

 Australia vs. UK

-The UK startup ecosystem raised £10.8 billion in 2024 (approximately $13.7 billion USD), approximately 2.5x Australia’s total.
+The UK startup ecosystem raised Β£10.8 billion in 2024 (approximately $13.7 billion USD), approximately 2.5x Australia’s total.
 However, Australia demonstrates competitive performance on a per-capita basis and shows particular strength in specific verticals like FinTech and AgTech.

 Australia vs. Major Startup Hubs: By The Numbers